Skip to content

 What time of day is decision fatigue worst?

 Many find their decision-making quality is lowest in the late afternoon and evening, after a full day of choices at work and at home.
 This is also, perhaps inconveniently, when a lot of online shopping and discretionary spending tends to happen.
-It is worth considering how daily patterns might align with the percentage of fatigued decisions entered into this calculator.
+It is worth noting how daily patterns might align with the percentage of fatigued decisions entered into this calculator.

 How can I reduce the number of financial decisions I make each day?